The Best Sales Prospecting with Video Templates

 - How you easily found them because of their LinkedIn activities

-An easy way to show your prospect that you’ve taken the time to do some background research is to record a video while hovering on their company website.
+An easy way to show your prospect that you’ve done some background research is to record a video while hovering on their company website.
 Before you hit record, take the time to look through the site, read the “about” page, check out some of the press releases, and look at the products.

 Always hover over a page that ties back to your message.
-It doesn’t make sense for you to be talking about the company’s products when you’re hovering over the ‘careers’ page.
+It doesn’t make sense to talk about the company’s products when you’re hovering over the ‘careers’ page.
 Choose the most appropriate page for what corresponds with your pitch.

 Have you worked with a customer in a similar field as your prospect before?
 Use any success stories to your advantage and reference past wins when making a cold call to a new prospect.

-One way to do so is to screen record a LinkedIn profile of one of your customers who has a similar title to your prospect.
-Use this page to start your story about how you helped this customer with a similar pain point, and how you could/would do it again.
+One way to do so is to screen record a LinkedIn profile of a customer with a similar title to your prospect.
+Use this page to start your story about how you helped this customer with a similar pain point and how you could/would do it again.